 As much as we love carbs—pasta, bread, grains, all those good things—carbs don’t always love us back.
-Experts say a low-carb diet can actually be a good way to keep your health in check and maintain a healthy lifestyle, but for those with meat-free dietary preferences and restrictions, what about trying to follow a low-carb vegetarian diet?
-It’s a bit more of a challenge, but it’s definitely doable with some guidance.
+Experts say a low-carb diet can be a good way to maintain a healthy lifestyle, but for those with meat-free dietary preferences and restrictions, what about trying to follow a low-carb vegetarian diet?
+It’s a bit more of a challenge, but it’s doable with some guidance.
 Here’s how to follow a low-carb diet as a vegetarian.

 Meet the Expert